masyl/isomaton/doc/roadmap.md

 - helper method to get the top-most block at a coodinate
 - In "edit" mode the space bar will remove and place back any block.
 The blocks are stored in the players inventory in the bottom right quadrant.
-- bug: the rules of "walk on solid" isnt respected

 ## Upcomming Releases